The Doctor Is Out

-The former Sorcerer Supreme trains a new protégé!
+Revisit when the former Sorcerer Supreme discovered a new path to enlightenment.

 After Doctor Strange gave up the mantle of Sorcerer Supreme and Brother Voodoo took over for a time, the Master of the Mystic Arts appeared in NEW AVENGERS and his own limited series simply titled STRANGE written by Mark Waid and drawn by Emma Rios in 2009.